 Concurrent and past use (including duration and dosage) of medications Variables that may be indicators of health status or health seeking behavior,such as health resource utilization (office visits, ER visits, hospitalizations).

 Availability of geographic latitude information that may be relevant for the study of some outcomes (e.g., non-melanoma skin cancer), if available.

+History of TNF exposure

+History of exposure to other biologics

+History of DMARD use

 Further details are available as described in the Supplementary Excel Tables for comorbidities and outcomes of interest.